Updated on April 15th, 2022 by Bob Ciura

 This makes a powerful (and cost-effective) compounding machine.

-This article takes a look at the top 15 Dividend Aristocrats that offer no-fee DRIPs, ranked in order of expected total returns from lowest to highest.
+This article takes a look at the top 15 Dividend Aristocrats that are no-fee DRIP stocks, ranked in order of expected total returns from lowest to highest.

 - #14: Abbott Laboratories (ABT)

-No-Fee DRIP Dividend Aristocrat #15: Ecolab Inc. (ECL)
+No-Fee DRIP Dividend Aristocrat #15: Chubb Limited (CB)

 Source: Investor Presentation